belamenso/concurrent-programming/OpenMP/README.md

 ## OpenMP Basics

+Goals:
+    1. Make parallelizing existing code easy
+    1. Programs should have serial interpretation (if you ignore pragmas it works fine)
+    1. It's about parallelism, not concurrency, concurrent constructs without serial interpretation are poorely supported (eg. through flushes)

 Things to be executed in parallel (or just any code that uses omp pragmas should be in these blocks:
 ```c++
 #pragma openmp parallel